SCLARO: A Dataset for Grounded Scenario-Level Scene Understanding and ScenarioCLIP for Benchmarking: SCLARO Dataset

-\textbf{Stage 3- Focused Region - SAM \cite{kirillov2023segment}}: Furthermore, each relation triplet is supplemented with focused regions, which are specific areas of the image that highlight the spatial context of the respective relation.
-These regions emphasize the segments of the image where the interaction between $object_1$ and $object_2$ is most pronounced, thereby enhancing the interpretability of the relational data.
-Together, these components provide a comprehensive, multi-faceted view of actions, objects, and relationships within visual scenes, making the Action-Genome Dataset a valuable resource for action recognition and visual relationship detection research.
+\textbf{Stage 3 - Focused Region Construction.} Each relation triplet is supplemented with a focused region, a specific area of the image that highlights the spatial context of the respective relation.
+These regions emphasise the segments of the image where the interaction between $object_1$ and $object_2$ is most pronounced, enabling explicit visual grounding of relational evidence.